-The Upper Conygre Pit was a colliery to the north of the centre of Timsbury village by the corner of The Avenue and North Road, known as coal pit corner.
-Coal was mined from as early as 1791 and continued until 1916.
-The pit achieved fame on 9 July 1795 when it was reported that a wagon from the pit delivered to Mr Groom’s yard in Bath, a single piece of coal weighing 1 ton 5¾ cwt 26 lbs.
+The Upper Conygre Pit was located to the north of the centre of Timsbury village by the corner of The Avenue and North Road, known as coal pit corner.
+Coal was mined at this site from as early as 1791 when a partnership known as the Timsbury Coal Proprietors was created.
+The original partners were Samborne palmer, Jacob Mogg, William and John Crang, Alexander Adams and James Savage.
+Upper Conygre Pit was one of the biggest suppliers of coal to consumers in Bath.
+The pit achieved fame on 9 July 1795 when it was reported that a wagon from the pit delivered to Mr Groom’s yard in Bath a single piece of coal weighing 1 ton 5¾ cwt 26 lbs.
+Upper Conygre continued until 1916.

 At first most of the coal was sent for sale by road to Bath.
 For example W. Attfield a coal-merchant of 33 Gay Street, Bath placed an advert in the Bath Chronicle announcing to the public his sale of best Timsbury coals, every day, by weight on lowest terms.
 He begs timely notification to lay in winter stocks.
 Later when the Lower Conygre was opened (off Radford Hill) a connecting tunnel was created so that coal could be sent to a wharf on the Somersetshire Coal Canal.